Speakers Day 1 - April 21 2021

 Patrick has a background as a structural engineer and he practices with his Berlin-based consultancy in various construction projects and he is a professor for Innovative Structural Design at Eindhoven University of Technology.
 The focus of his research is on the development of innovative materials, such as bio-based composites for architectural and structural engineering applications.

-Manufacturing industry is a major consumer of the energy and material resources generating significant amount of waste.
-Circular manufacturing systems (CMS) that are designed intentionally for closing the loop of products through multiple lifecycles are indispensable for sustainable development.
-For successful implementation of CMS, a systemic approach integrating business model, product design and supply chains exploiting Information and Communication Technology (ICT) is essential.
-This work explores the concept of CMS, their characteristics and need in the context of circular economy.
-It also analyses leading industrial practices of CMS implementation and challenges in scaling up to realise their full business and sustainability potential.
+The manufacturing industry is a major consumer of the energy and material resources generating significant amount of waste.
+Circular manufacturing systems (CMS) that are designed intentionally for closing the loop of products or components through multiple lifecycles are indispensable for sustainable development.
+For a successful implementation of CMS, a systemic approach integrating business models, product design, and supply chains while exploiting information and communication technology as a system enabler is essential.
+This work explores the concept of CMS, their characteristics and needs in the context of a circular economy.
+It also analyses industrial practices of CMS implementation and challenges in scaling up to realise the full business and sustainability potential.
 Moreover, an outlook on complex systems modelling and simulation for enhanced decision-making in the context of CMS is presented.

 PhD candidate, KTH Royal Institute of Technology

 Malvina is a PhD candidate in Production Engineering at KTH Royal Institute of Technology.
-Her research is focused on developing analysis methods and tool to support manufacturing industry in its transition from linear to circular manufacturing systems that are that are economically viable and environmentally sustainable.
+Her research is focused on developing analysis methods and tool to support manufacturing industry in its transition from linear to circular manufacturing systems that are economically viable and environmentally sustainable.
 In particular, she works with complex systems modelling and simulation for enhanced decision-making in the context of circular manufacturing systems.

 Utilization of mineral side streams in high-value application: case study